mxstn/mxstn.github.io/_pages/about.md

 personal blog of a mathematician, research engineer and alpinist.

-mathematically, i am interested in geometry, dynamics, probability and their interactions.
+- mathematically, i am interested in geometry, dynamics, probability and their interactions.

-as a research engineer, i am interested in machine learning methods.
+- as a research engineer, i am interested in developments in machine learning.

-finally, as an alpinist, my interests are ridge scrambling, climbing and ski-touring with a focus on the eastern alps.
+- finally, as an alpinist, my interests are mountaineering, climbing and ski-touring with a focus on the eastern alps.

+my current homebase is Innsbruck, Tyrol.